stronnag/mwptools/docs/manual/docs/mwp-windows-msys.md

 ## Building

 It is necessary to install the [Msys2](https://www.msys2.org/) toolchain.
+This is not required for a binary install.

 ### System Build Dependencies